q3769/conseq4j/README.md

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService

-In this API style, the `SequentialExecutorServiceFactory` produces executors of JDK type [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
+In this API style, the `ExecutorServiceFactory` produces instances of JDK type [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
 The same sequence key always gets back the same executor from the factory, no matter when or how many times the executor is summoned.
 All tasks submitted to that executor, no matter when or how many, are considered part of the same sequence;